alncat/opusDSD/README.md

 sh eval_vol.sh ./data/ribo/ 16 16 1.77 kmeans
 ```

-- The first argument after eval_vol.sh is the output directory used in training, which stores ```weights.*.pkl, z.*.pkl, config.pkl``` and the clustering result
+- The first argument following eval_vol.sh is the output directory used in training, which stores ```weights.*.pkl, z.*.pkl, config.pkl``` and the clustering result
 - the second argument is the epoch number you just analyzed
 - the third argument is the number of kmeans clusters (or principal component) you used in analysis
 - the fourth argument is the apix of the generated volumes, you can specify a target value